-Expanding the existing Screen Q exemption for NEM facilities with net export less than or equal to 500 kW as follows:
+Expanding the existing Screen Q exemption for NEM facilities with net export less than or equal to 500 kW by:

-Change the exemption size threshold to 1 MVA nameplate capacity
+Changing the exemption size threshold to 1 MVA nameplate capacity

-Extend the exemption from NEM projects to all projects
+Extending the exemption from NEM projects to all projects

-Increase the exemption size threshold to a size larger than 1 MVA (non-consensus)
+Increasing the exemption size threshold to a size larger than 1 MVA

 Creating a soft link within Screen Q to the CAISO Tariff

-Directing the utilities to perform additional engineering review for projects that fail initial determinations of electrical independence under Screen Q
+Directing the utilities to identify engineering review guidelines related to the evaluation of Screen Q

-Creating a “Cost Cap” for qualifying DERs that fail Screen Q to proceed despite transmission interdependence (non-consensus)
+Creating a “Cost Cap” for qualifying DERs that fail Screen Q to proceed despite transmission interdependence

+This section represents a general summary of the proposals only.
+Some proposals are non-consensus.
+The “Working Group Proposals” section discusses the variations on the proposals and the different party support for each.

 Background